 ½ cup Candied Ginger, cut into small pieces

 Preheat oven to 350 degrees

-In the mixing bowl of a stand mixer, cream together ¼ cup of Sugar and the Butter.
+In the mixing bowl of a stand mixer, cream together ¼ of White Sugar and all of the Brown Sugar and the Butter.
 Add in the Molasses and the Eggs and mix thoroughly- the mixture will look curdled.
 Add in the Spices and Ginger Juice, Salt, Baking Soda and Flour, Mix until well combined and add the Candied Ginger.
 The dough will be soft and wet.
 Roll spoonfuls of the dough into 1” balls and roll in the additional sugar.
 Place on a parchment covered baking sheet 3-4 inches apart.
 Cook for 15 minutes or until the cookies are set at the edges, but still slightly soft and puffy in the center.
 Cool slightly and transfer to a wire rack to cool completely.
 Repeat with the remaining cookies.
 Store in an airtight container.

 Five Element Analysis

 Cookies always belong to the Earth Element because they are so sweet and this is no exception.
 The ingredients in the 1-to-1 Baking Flour add in more Earth from the Potato Starch and the Tapioca Starch, but it also brings in some of the Metal Element from the Rice Flour. he Spices and Butter contribute more of the Metal Element and the Molasses and Egg contribute the Water Element.
 By the way, Molasses helps build blood so you can say these cookies are somewhat healthy!
 Anyway, these cookies are perfect with a cup of Tea or Coffee, which would add the Fire Element.
 Only the Wood Element is missing, so be sure to add a food from that element some other time in the day to create a balance.
 I'm personally going to make some GF Lemon Bars to get some of the Wood Element on my Cookie Plate!